Millions just learned AI is about to change everything.

 Nobody told them how to actually use it.

-The Architect and The Navigator is a methodology for collaborating with AI on real production work — built from 30 years of experience and 16 principles that separate wasted conversations from production-quality results.
+The Architect and The Navigator is a methodology for collaborating with AI on real projects — built from decades of experience and five production engagements.
+Two roles.
+Six practices.
+A four-phase process.
+This is how experienced professionals get production-quality results from AI.

 The Architect and The Navigator